HMC-CS123-S24/DebuggingAndTestingLab/README.md

 Now that you've debugged, it'd be nice to add some tests.
 Choose at least three behaviors to test, including:
-* at least one test that tests that a bug you fixed remains fixed,
+* at least one test that allows you to check that the dice add up correctly, and
-* at least one test that verifies that the runner works correctly end-to-end.
+* at least one test that verifies that the game runner works correctly end-to-end.
+During this process, you may change the code as much as you wish to ensure you can write these tests.
+In particular, you will likely want to refactor the Runner class.
-Put the list of bugs you fix in instructions.txt under the second question.
+Put the list of tests you write (at least three) in instructions.txt under the second question.

 ## Testing with unittest